Learning to Efficiently Plan Robust Frictional Multi-Object Grasps: Physical Experiments

 \subsection{Experimental setup}

 The setup is as shown in Fig.~\ref{fig:fig1} where we use a UR5 robot with a Robotiq 2F-85 gripper.
 In experiments, we have two sets of objects -- low friction and frictional.
-Each contains a total of 75 objects from 3-sided to 8-sided convex polygons.
+Each contains a total of 58 objects from 3-sided to 8-sided convex polygons.
 To get frictional objects we wrap low friction objects with transparent, \textit{non-stick}, high friction tape.

+During data collection and decluttering experiments, we generate initial scenes with randomized object poses.
+We begin by repeatedly creating random object clusters.
+Each scene contains 17 non-overlapping object clusters that have a random center point.
+Within each cluster, we randomly sample \footnote{For each cluster, we first randomly select an orientation for the diameter of that cluster and an ordered subset of all 58 objects without replacement to place in that cluster.
+We then randomly sample points along the diameter of that cluster, with uniform noise $[-0.9, 0.9]$ cm perpendicular to that diameter, to be the center of the longest edge for that object.
+For each object in the cluster, we sample a random orientation in $[-\pi/2, \pi/2]$.} the number of objects, their types, positions, and orientations.

-We use an RGB-D camera (Intel Realsense Camera L515) to get a top-down image of the cluttered scene and then extract vertices of all objects to get the state $\vec{x}$.
+We use an RGBD camera (Intel Realsense Camera D435) to get a top-down image of the cluttered scene and then extract vertices of all objects to get the state $\vec{x}$.
 The grasp action $\vec{u}$ involves four steps.
 (1) Moving the open gripper above the desired grasp pose and lowering until just above the table.
 (2) Closing the gripper jaws.
 (3) Moving the gripper upwards and above the packing box.
 (4) Opening the jaws so the objects fall into the packing box.
-All parameters used in this work are detailed here (i) grasp sampling parameters: $N_{p}=25$ , and $N_{\theta}=12$. (ii) Monte-Carlo sampling parameters to compute $\gamma$: $\vec{\sigma_{u}}=[2mm,~2mm,~2^\circ]$, and $\vec{\sigma_{x}} = 2 \cdot \{\vec{1}\}mm$. (iii) friction: $\mu = 0.5$ for frictional, $\mu = 0.01$ for frictionless, and $N_{s}=5$ for contact point sampling. (iv) $N_{v}$, the maximum number of vertices per object is set to 8 in our object set.
+All parameters used in this work are detailed here (i) grasp sampling parameters: $N_{p}=25$ , and $N_{\theta}=12$. (ii) Monte-Carlo sampling parameters to estimate $\gamma$: $\vec{\sigma_{u}}=[2mm,~2mm,~2^\circ]$, and $\vec{\sigma_{x}} = 2 \cdot \{\vec{1}\}mm$. (iii) friction: $\mu = 0.5$ for frictional, $\mu = 0.01$ for frictionless, and $N_{s}=5$ for contact point sampling. (iv) $N_{v}$, the maximum number of vertices per object is set to 8 in our object set.